PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 Private Key:
 ```

-- Please note that this is *not* asking for the private key to your burner wallet.
+- Please note that this is asking for the private key to your wallet.
 - Enter the private key of the wallet [**used to mint** the devnet slot](#minting-the-devnet-slot).